Posted on Sep 21, 2018

 Scrooge starts the story entrenched in the lie, with no desire to look beyond it — not until Marley appears to as a ghost trapped by his own greed and warns Scrooge he may follow the same fate.
 His arc begins as he confronts his painful past: his boyhood when the Lie started to take shape.
 As A Christmas Carol is very much an allegory, the rest of his transformation takes place in fairly straightforward fashion: each new vision presented by the Ghost chips away at the Lie until the height of his transformation — the vision of his own lonely tombstone.

-Character Arc Map: Character believes Lie that they need a certain thing to be happy → Character sets out on journey to achieve this Lie → Character’s journey shows them the Truth, that they’ve been chasing a false goal → Character believes Truth and wins.
+Character Arc Map: They believe the Lie that they need a certain thing to be happy → They set out on a journey to achieve this Lie →Their journey shows them the Truth, and that they’ve been chasing a false goal → They believe the Truth and they wins.

-This particular model of creating a character arc is particularly compelling because it always grounds the story in something plausible.
+This particular model of creating an arc is particularly compelling because it always grounds the story in something plausible.
 It doesn’t rely on a series of fantastical coincidences to drive the protagonist’s development — it simply requires them to realize something that was true all along.

-Think of your favourite story that has a happy ending: it might be a fairy tale, a Pixar film or even The Matrix.
-Chances are that the main character will have a goal, believe in a lie and eventually find enlightenment with the truth.
+Think of your favorite story that has a happy ending: it might be a fairy tale, a Pixar film or even The Matrix.
+Chances are that the protagonist will have a goal, believe in a lie and eventually find enlightenment with the truth.

-Of course, not all characters change for the better.
+Of course, not all protagonists change for the better.
 Which is why there’s also such a thing as a negative change character arc.
 Let’s find out what that’s all about.